Use Terraformer to import existing infrastructure resources into Terraform

 CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code

-As described above, it appears to be a CLI tool that automatically generates Terraform files from existing infrastructure.
+As described, it appears to be a CLI tool that automatically generates Terraform files from existing infrastructure.

-Instructions for use are also available on Github, so let's try it out.
+Instructions for use are also available on GitHub, so let's try using it.

 install